IFRA-Cranfield/ros2_SimRealRobotControl/instructions/ProgramExecution.md

         value: 0.0  # This value represents gripper CLOSING AVERAGE, [0, 100].
     ```

 - Parallel Gripper: These templates control the parallel gripper in a Gazebo simulation environment.
 The OPEN action fully opens the gripper, while the CLOSE action moves the gripper fingers toward each other to grasp an object.
-If the gripper is activated in a position where an object (defined in the _Specifications_ section) can be grasped, the LinkAttacher plugin in Gazebo is triggered, and the object is securely attached to the gripper, simulating a successful grasp in the virtual environment.

     ```sh
     # Open Gripper: